<> Symbrenthia hypselis (Godart,1824) <>

 Photo taken at Doi Suthep-Pui National Park, Chiang Mai, Thailand.
 720m a.s.l.

-Found in most countries across the region but is not particularly common.
+Symbrenthia hypselis is found in most countries across the region but is not particularly common.
 There is little visual difference between the sexes.
 It is usually seen in open areas within the forest and often near streams.
 It is however one of those species about which little is known and more research is needed.
-Multivoltine with several broods per annum.
+It is multivoltine with several broods per annum.

 Synonyms and previously used names: Vanessa hypselis, Symbrenthia sinis